 Baby Elephant Boutique Hotel in Siem Reap

 Baby Elephant Boutique Hotel provided us with a complimentary two-night stay which I’ve reviewed below.
-Read our full Product Review Disclosure here.
+Read more in our full Product Review Disclosure.

 Founded in 2015 by Australian couple Ilana and Adam, Baby Elephant Boutique Hotel is a tranquil sophisticated haven with 25 comfortable, stylish rooms.
 Tucked away down a quiet back street off Angkor Night Market Street, it’s only a quick tuk tuk ride from the chaotic Pub Street and bustling Night Market.
 This means you have the best of both worlds – proximity to central Siem Reap, but peace and quiet when you need to rest and recuperate.